dpa99c/cordova-plugin-request-location-accuracy/README.md

 It uses the Google Play Services Location API (v7+) to change the device location settings.
 In case the user doesn't have an up-to-date version of Google Play Services or there's some other problem accessing it, you may want to use another of my plugins, [cordova.plugins.diagnostic](https://github.com/dpa99c/cordova-diagnostic-plugin) as a fallback.
 This is able to switch the user directly to the Location Settings page where they can manually change the Location Mode.

-**So why is this plugin not just part of [cordova.plugins.diagnostic](https://github.com/dpa99c/cordova-diagnostic-plugin)?**

-Because you may not wish to use the location features of the diagnostic plugin and the dependency on the Google Play Services library increases the size of the app APK by about 2Mb.

 ### Pre-requisites